forgiveness-77/java_MVC/README.md

 );
 ```
 Update database credentials in DBConnection.java.

 Run the Application

 Open the project in IntelliJ IDEA / Eclipse / NetBeans.
-Ensure Apache Tomcat is installed and configured.
+Please make sure Apache Tomcat is installed and configured.
 Deploy and start the server.

-##Usage
+**Usage**
-Register/Login as a user.
+- Register/Login as a user.
-Add new medicines with details.
+- Add new medicines with details.
-View, update, or delete medicines.
+- View, update, or delete medicines.
-Logout after usage.
+- Logout after usage.

 Future Improvements
-🚀 Implement AJAX for real-time updates.
+- Implement AJAX for real-time updates.
-🚀 Role-based access (Admin, Pharmacist).
+- Role-based access (Admin, Pharmacist).
-🚀 REST API for mobile app integration.
+- REST API for mobile app integration.

 ### Notes: